karthi770/karthi770/README.md

-- 👋 Hi, I’m Karthikeyan Selvaraj
-- 👀 I’m interested in Data Analytics
-- 🌱 I’m currently learning SQL and Python
-- 💞️ I’m looking to collaborate on Projects
-- 📫 How to reach me karthikeyanselvaraj37@gmail.com

 <!---
 karthi770/karthi770 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.